Young person found dead on Katikati College grounds

 A young person has been found dead at Katikati College.

-A police spokeswoman said they were attending the death of a young person on the grounds of KatiKati College overnight.
+A police spokeswoman said they were attending the death of a young person on the grounds of the college overnight.

 At this stage the death was not being treated as suspicious and the school has been closed for the day.